Eliah-Lakhin/papa-carlo/README.md

 The core feature of the parsers made with Papa Carlo is utilizing incremental parsing approach.
 That means the parser doesn't need to parse again the whole source code when the user makes small changes to it.
-As a result it makes possible to do a lot of small changes in the source code in real time having actual Parse Tree without performance penalties.
+Thus user can continuously edit source code with thousands lines in real time.
+And the parser keeps Parse Tree in touch with the source code permanently without performance penalties.

 This is a list of main Papa Carlo's features provided out of the box:
  * Incremental parsing.